Search the website

 We have integrated damp and mould aspects within our Safeguarding workshops

-Damp and Mould training is in place within the Customer Service Centres, facilitated by the Learning Academy
+Damp and Mould training is in place within the Customer Hub, facilitated by the Learning Academy

 17 Landlords should ensure that they clearly and regularly communicate with their residents regarding actions taken or otherwise to resolve reports of damp and mould.
 Landlords should review and update any associated processes and policies accordingly.